 Do you ever feel stuck in a rut in your guitar playing?
 That your progress is not as it should be in view of the amount of hours of practice you’re putting in?
 Do you want to get unstuck and take your guitar playing to the next level?

-If you implement these simple tips, you will not only start making progress much faster, but you’ll enjoy the process more.
+If you implement these simple tips, you will not only start improving much faster, but you’ll enjoy the process even more.

 1. Record yourself playing guitar

 Record yourself on video and when you watch it back, look out for the things that can be improved.

 Are you playing on time?
 Are the strings you’re not playing buzzing?
 Do you look tense and struggling while playing?
 Which specific part of the song are you struggling with most?
 Is your bending or vibrato sounding out of tune?